bitfocus/companion-module-evertz-quartz/HELP.md

 **Available commands in this module**

+* Fire a salvo
 * Route source to destination
 * Set destination
 * Route source to previous selected destination

 The latter two actions work together to build a traditional router control panel, so you can first press the destination and then press the source to make the route.
+Here you will find a way to see the salvo ID's without having to download the active config file. (http://MAGNUMIPHERE/magnum/controls/listPreset)
+You have to be logged in to access the listPreset.

 **Config options**